Lemoncode/react-alicante-hooks-workshop/01-basic/03-component-unmount/Readme.md

   }, []);
 ```

-- If you run the sample and open the browser console, you can whenever we click to
+- If you run the sample and open the browser console, you can check whenever we click to
   hide the child component the _unmounted_ function will be executed and the message
   will be displayed in the browser console log.